brianholland99/eventmail/README.md

 This program was written to send emails for events.
 This is an enhancement to the Python "lunchemail" program that sends out lunch announcement using data from a text file.
-This enhanced version is written in Rust as a learning exercise.
-This newer version is a bridge between the Friday lunch-specific email and a more general email announcement, hence the name change.
+This now handles more than just the next Friday that was used for the weekly lunch emails.

 ## Features